-Tests that can be performed at any time include prolactin (milk hormone) and thyroid levels.
-Perhaps the most important hormonal test that a woman should undergo is an FSH (Follicle Stimulating Hormone) test.
-When performed early in your menstrual cycle (Day 1, 2 or 3 of bleeding), this test can provide information about the quantity and quality of a woman's eggs.
+FSH (Follicle Stimulating Hormone) is performed early in your menstrual cycle (Day 1, 2 or 3 of bleeding).
+FSH together with an estradiol level provides important information about the quantity and quality of a woman’s eggs.
 An abnormal or high FSH level can mean that it will be more difficult for the woman to conceive, while a low or normal value is more reassuring.
-It is important that this test be performed in conjunction with an estradiol measurement since both hormone levels are related to each other.